 - malignant narcissists

 The distinctive qualities of narcissists ranging from toxic to those considered malignant narcissists are minor, compared to the exhibitionist and bullying narcissists.
 However, all seven types end with difficult people who refuse to be controlled.
-Narcissists who aren’t able to control someone does not want to waste their time associating with them; they would assume move onto someone who they can victimize.
+Narcissists who cannot control someone do not want to waste their time associating with them; they would assume to move onto someone they can victimize.

 Narcissistic abuse does exist, albeit much of it is mental abuse.
 This, again, is found in both sociopaths and narcissists.
 Narcissists learn how they can gain the response they want from their victims.
 They are calculative and spend time finding people they can manipulate the most; a sociopath who might leave may take longer to depart because they are less likely to have an emotional reaction or empathy.
 What drives them differs slightly, with social cues being a significant factor in a sociopath’s perception of the relationship.

 How Can I Find Out What Is Wrong With My Partner?

 If you are suspicious that you may be in a relationship with someone who has a mental disorder, it is best to learn more about each type.
 The subtle variations among mental disorders make them challenging to treat because there is no single test that can help diagnose a patient.